-- Online Lecture mode includes lectures, seminars, quiz, discussion, research, case study, small tests, assignments, online field trip(s), in-class activities, revision and final exam. - Face-to-face Lecture mode includes lectures, seminars, quiz, discussion, research, case study, small tests, assignments, on-site field trip(s), in-class and after-class activities, revision and final exam.
+• Face-to-face Lecture mode includes lectures, seminars, quiz, discussion, research, case study, small tests, assignments, on-site field trip(s), in-class and afterclass activities, revision, and final exam.

 The following course will be taught in English.
 There will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
-All courses and others sessions will be run during weekdays.
+All courses and other sessions will be run during weekdays.